Diversity & Inclusion Council

 Just before the holidays hit, it was time for the ever-popular, annual multicultural potluck!
 This was held on December 17, 2024, with many faculty and trainees in attendance.
 A wide variety of foods and treats were shared and enthusiastically enjoyed, many of which were specific to department members' cultures.
 A wonderful eye-catching addition this year was a colorful world flags banner, contributing to the festive atmosphere, thanks to our Director of Women, URM, and Inclusivity, Dr. Grace Lee.
 See you all at next year's potluck!

-Women in Radiology at the Art Institute of Chicago
+Civic Wellness Workshop at the Art Institute of Chicago Women in Radiology

 Resources